kmhofmann/selene/docs/rationale.md

 And even if one gets all this right, the result is still a block of memory with decoded image data; there is no unifying image representation class.

+##### GIL - unmaintained

+Other C++ image representation libraries include GIL, available either [from Adobe](https://stlab.adobe.com/gil/) or as part of [Boost](https://www.boost.org/).

+GIL is quite well designed and shares many of its design goals with **Selene**.
+It distinguishes between images and views as separate types.
+This requires a lot of templated code, if a function should be agnostic to whether an image representation is a view or owns its data. **Selene**, on the other hand, has one (statically typed) image type that can be either (at the expense of one byte per instantiation).

+GIL offers image I/O routines only as an extension; overall, the reading and writing routines are quite rudimentary and do not allow for any finer control of parameters.
+Reading and writing from/to memory also does not seem to be supported.

+Most problematically, the last update to GIL was [made in 2007]](https://stlab.adobe.com/gil/).
+It is quite fair to assume that the code base in not maintained anymore.
+This means that no new features or bug fixes are likely to be developed.

 #### What does Selene aim to provide?